vijayetar/data-structures-and-algorithms-python/dsa/challenges/array_reverse/README.md

   * The built in reverse() is a generator and saves time and is efficient.

-  * Specificiations used : none
+  * Specificiations used : gitignore, editorconfig

   * Solution
 ![whiteboard](../../assets/array-reverse.jpg)